 When it comes to specific eco-driving behavior and fuel efficiency, prior research indicated that the relationship between driving speed and fuel consumption or emissions is quite complex (Haworth and Symmons 2001a).
 Many built the calculations and models of fuel efficiency due to driving speed.
 Commonly, fuel consumption per unit distance (i.e. fuel efficiency) firstly decreases with the increase of engine speed due to reduced heat losses, reaches the optimal point and then increases at high speed, overpasses the starting value mainly due to increased friction losses (Eo et al. 2018; Luo et al. 2017; Pulkrabek 2004; Wang et al. 2008).
 As a result, the fuel consumption-driving speed curve shows a U-shape.
 However, the turning point of their U-shapes may indicate quite a difference because of different measurements and various vehicle types (Luo et al. 2017).
 Besides, although the relationship between fuel efficiency and driving speed has been widely discussed, few investigates the fuel efficiency due to average driving speed.
 Obviously, more work needs to be done.

-Given that average driving speed represents the long-term operating condition of the vehicle and reflects the long-term driving performance of a driver, even though different speeds will result in different fuel consumption per unit distance (i.e. fuel efficiency), average driving speed is chose in this study.
+Given that average driving speed represents the long-term operating condition of the vehicle and reflects the long-term driving performance of a driver, even though different speeds will result in different fuel consumption per unit distance (i.e. fuel efficiency) (Cite), average driving speed is chose in this study.
 In other words, we will be concerned about the IT effects on eco-driving behaviors, especially average driving speed and its quantitative change relationship with fuel efficiency.

 2.2.2 speed change